miyunda/miyunda-terraform-pve/README.md

 >Note that `BACKEND_BUCKET` is not very sensitive, you may not want to keep it as a secret, hard code it in your .tf files if you like.

-For more info, this repo is a companion repo to the "fill URL of the blog".
+For more info, this repo is a companion repo to my blog [Terraform and Github Actions](https://miyunda.com/homelab-pve-githubactions/)(Chinese only).